 It’s been a bad few years to be a human being on planet earth.
 Since the start of the COVID-19 pandemic in March 2020 (remember when we all called her ‘Rona?), we’ve been through wave after wave and variant after variant, each one slightly different than the one before it.
 Coughs and sore throats gave way to body aches and brain fog.
 But each and every time things got bad, one thing was always there to make us feel better: food.
-And that brings us to a most important question: What to eat when you have COVID?
+And that brings us to a most important question: What should you eat when you have COVID?

 As of July 2022, the White House estimated that approximately 70 percent of the U.S. population had already been infected with COVID-19 at one point or another.
 If you’re reading this, there’s a good chance you’ve had COVID (even if you don’t realize it).
 But, as we all know, contracting one variant won’t necessarily prevent you from contracting the next to rear its achy, snotty head.
 To make that first (or second or third) infection more bearable, we asked members of the Mythical Crew what they ate to feel better during a bout of COVID.
 The next time you see those two dreaded pink lines on your home test, open your grocery app of choice and peep this list of what to eat when you have COVID.